hddm-devs/hddm/docs/intro.rst

 reproducing the full shape of reaction times in simple decision making tasks.

-Hierarchical bayesian estimation methods are quickly gaining popularity in cognitive sciences.
+Hierarchical bayesian methods are quickly gaining popularity in cognitive sciences.
 Traditionally, models where either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
 Hierarchical bayesian methods provide a remedy for this problem by allowing group and subject parameters to be estimated simultaniously at different hierarchies.
 In essence, subject parameters are assumed to come from a group distribution.
-Markov-Chain Monte Carlo (MCMC) methods allow the estimation of these distributions.
+Sampling methods such as Markov-Chain Monte Carlo (MCMC) allow the estimation of these distributions.
 In addition, because these methods are bayesian they deal naturally with uncertainty and variability.

 HDDM_ (Hierarchical Drift Diffusion Modeling) is an open-source software package written in Python_ which allows (i) the construction